Bilevel Data Curation for LLM Fine-tuning: Offline Selection and Online Self-Refining Generation: Additional experiments

 \subsection{Quality comparisons of model outputs}

 Table \ref{tab:sft-eval-examples} shows the responses generated by different methods using \textsc{Llama-3-8b Instruct} \citep{grattafiori2024llama} as the base model for the upper-level \textsc{OpenOrca} dataset.
-The responses generated by online self-refining are shorter yet clearer, which is owing to the better performance on lower-level tidy dataset.
+The responses generated by online self-refining are shorter yet clearer, which is consistent with the better performance on the tidy lower-level dataset.
 It also follows instructions more faithfully: for example, only online self-refining correctly rates the restaurant as $3/5$ rather than five stars.
-Moreover, while offline selection provides a partially correct answer to the third question, it fails to adhere to the given options.
+Moreover, while offline \texttt{BDS} provides a partially correct answer to the third question, it fails to adhere to the given options.

-Table \ref{tab:ranking_question} gives an overview of top $10\%$ and bottom $10\%$ questions given by offline selection and online self-refining method.
-The online self-refining approach shows a clear trend of ranking the easy question as high at the beginning and processing the harder at the end.
-We also present the template responses for some of questions, sorted by its difficulty level, in Table \ref{tab:ranking_question_response}, which showcases that the response length can indicate the question level.
+Table \ref{tab:ranking_question} gives an overview of the top $10\%$ and bottom $10\%$ questions ranked by offline \texttt{BDS} and online self-refining.
+The online self-refining approach shows a clear trend of ranking easier questions higher at the beginning and processing harder ones later.
+We also present template responses for some of the questions, sorted by difficulty level, in Table \ref{tab:ranking_question_response}, which shows that response length can partially indicate question difficulty.